atanisoft/esp_lcd_ili9488/README.md

 ## Supported platforms

 At this time testing is limited to ESP32 and ESP32-S3, other ESP32 variants should work but are not tested.

+## Required sdkconfig entries

+Since the ILI9488 display uses 18 bit color values it is required to set `CONFIG_LV_COLOR_DEPTH_32=y` in your sdkconfig.